Internet, intranet, extranet — potato, po-tah-to, right?

-So, before you go off and share essential company documents, make sure you know the difference.
-Understanding how to use each network will keep your resources secure and in the right place.
+Understanding how to use the internet, intranet, and extranet helps to keep your resources secure and in the right place.

 Intranet vs Internet explained

-An intranet is a local private network that only people within the organization can access.
-It’s a restricted network mainly used to share files and information securely within an organisation.
-The Internet, however, is a global collection of computer networks known as the world wide web, accessible by anyone.
+An intranet is a local, private network that only people within an organization can access.
+It’s a restricted network mainly used to share files and information securely within an organization.

 What is the difference between the internet and intranet?